Atlanta Falcons: Arthur Blank era (2002–present)

-On December 6, 2001, Arthur M. Blank reached a preliminary agreement with the Falcons' Taylor Smith to purchase the team.
-In a special meeting prior to Super Bowl XXXVI in New Orleans on February 2, 2002, NFL owners voted unanimously to approve the purchase.
+On December 6, 2001, billionaire Home Depot co-founder Arthur M. Blank reached a preliminary agreement with the Falcons' Taylor Smith to purchase the team for a reported $545 million.
+In a special meeting prior to Super Bowl XXXVI in New Orleans on February 2, 2002, NFL owners voted unanimously to approve the deal.

 The 2002 season saw the Falcons return to the playoffs with a regular-season record of 9–6–1, tying the Pittsburgh Steelers.
-It was Vick's first year as the starter, and the team, with newly acquired running back Warrick Dunn, delivered the Green Bay Packers their first home playoff loss ever.
+It was Vick's first year as the starter, and the team, with newly acquired running back Warrick Dunn, delivered the Green Bay Packers their first home playoff loss ever with a 27–7 result in the Wild Card Round.
 A 20–6 loss to the Donovan McNabb-led Philadelphia Eagles the following week, however, ended the Falcons' season.

 On March 19, 2003, the Falcons presented their new logo.
 During the 2003 preseason Vick broke his leg and missed the first 12 games of the season.
-After losing 7 straight games, the decision was made to release head coach Dan Reeves.
-Wade Phillips acted as interim coach for the final 3 games.
+After losing 7 straight games, the decision was made to fire head coach Dan Reeves.
+Wade Phillips acted as interim coach for the final three games.
 Although the Falcons won 3 of their last 4 games after the return of Vick, they ended up with a 5–11 record that year.

+Jim Mora years (2004–2006)

 In 2004, a new head coach, Jim L. Mora, was hired and Vick returned for the full season.
 The Falcons went 11–5, winning their third division title and earning a first-round bye into the playoffs.
 In the divisional playoffs, the Falcons defeated the St. Louis Rams, 47–17, in the Georgia Dome, advancing to the NFC Championship Game, which they lost to the Eagles, 27–10.